TaiwoEnoch/BookStore-App/README.md

 ### Future Features

-- Add more css properties
+- Add more CSS properties
 - Add more react and redux functionalities

 <p align="right">(<a href="#readme-top">back to top</a>)</p>